RocketCommunicationsInc/astro/CONTRIBUTING.md

 #### Writing a VRT Test

 VRTs should be split out into their own directories by feature.
 Each component should contain at least one "basic" VRT.
+Think of this like a kitchen sink for your component.
+It should include all of the unique visual variants/configurations.

+In addition to an index.html file, you'll need a VRT test file.
+It should be named: `{component}.vrt.spec.ts`.

+To debug a VRT test source, you'll need to spin up a test server in addition to Stencil's dev server with `npm run test.server`.
+You can then navigate to your test index.html at `http://localhost:3334/src/components/{my-component}/tests/basic`

 #### Running Tests